From the Library to the Limelight:

 As the new inscription below the bust reads, Jonsson was a trailblazer through founding both Texas Instruments Inc. and UT Dallas.
 He earned a bachelor’s degree in mechanical engineering from Rensselaer Polytechnic Institute, then built up a startup company called Geophysical Service Inc., which later became Texas Instruments Inc.

 Jonsson was also a transformative civic leader.
-He was a popular mayor of the city of Dallas who served for three and a half terms.
-He took office in February 1964, just weeks after the assassination of President John F. Kennedy, sixty years ago.
+He was a popular mayor of the City of Dallas who served for three and a half terms.
+He took office in February 1964, just weeks after the assassination of President John F. Kennedy, 60 years ago.

 “Mr. Jonsson was legendary,” Bhatti said.
 “We have him to thank for our city’s investment in the public library, Dallas-Fort Worth International Airport and many other civic organizations across the DFW Region.
 He had the kind of characteristics that we all want to emulate.”